LP0101/OPNsense-VPN-manager/README.md

-# pfSense-VPN-manager
+# opnSense-VPN-manager

-Flask app to toggle VPN settings for current host in pfSense.
+Flask app to toggle VPN settings for current host in opnSense.